- 7.1 Appointments

 - Communicate to the Board and report on the activities of the ALA unit to which they are serving as a representative and any opportunities for ACRL to contribute to the unit’s mission twice/year.
-Representative reports are to be submitted thirty days after each meeting of the unit.
-(This will generally be the same as the committee meeting notes/minutes deadline following each ALA Annual Conference and Midwinter Meeting.
+Representative reports are to be submitted to ACRL Program Manager for Strategic Initiatives Allison Payne at email@example.com thirty days after each meeting of the unit.
+This will generally be the same as the committee meeting notes/minutes deadline following each ALA Annual Conference and LibLearnX or virtual meetings held throughout the year.
 Additional reports and/or communications to the ACRL President are welcome if needed.
 Similarly, if needed, the Board may request additional reports.

 - At the end of the appointment term, orient the new representative to the role and make introductions to the ALA unit members and staff.

-- All ACRL Representatives are listed in a roster on the ACRL website with contact information available to ACRL members.
-ACRL Representatives will also be members of the ACRL Representative ALA Connect Community.
+- All ACRL Representatives are listed on the ACRL Representatives Assembly roster with contact information available to ACRL members.
+ACRL Representatives will be automatically added as members for the duration of their term on the ACRL Representative ALA Connect Community.

-- Representatives can solicit advice from other Representatives (using the ACRL Representative ALA Connect Community at [under construction]) as well as relevant ACRL staff and Board members.
+- Representatives can solicit advice from other Representatives (using the ACRL Representative ALA Connect Community, as well as relevant ACRL staff and Board members.

 - An orientation to the role from the former representative.

-- The ACRL Representative report template and email reminders about deadlines.
+- The ACRL Representative report template found on the ACRL Forms page and email reminders about deadlines.

-- Opportunity to participate in ACRL leadership events including Leadership Council during the ALA Midwinter Meeting and Annual Conference as well as ACRL’s virtual New Leader Annual Training.
+- Opportunity to participate in ACRL leadership events including Leadership Council during the ALA LibLearnX and Annual Conference, as well as ACRL’s Virtual Leader Orientation.